nyx-space/anise/README.md

 + **Frame safety**: ANISE checks all frames translations or rotations are physically valid before performing any computation, even internally.
 + **Auto-downloading capability**: ANISE simplifies your workflow by automatically downloading the latest Earth orientation parameters, or any other SPICE or ANISE file from a remote location, seamlessly integrating them into the `Almanac` for immediate use.

+## Interfaces

+### Rust

+ANISE is developed in Rust, leveraging Rust's robust features such as memory safety, efficient concurrency handling, a superb test framework, and excellent error management.
+These capabilities ensure that all ANISE features are highly reliable and secure from the outset.
+Being native to Rust, these features are available first within the Rust ecosystem, offering cutting-edge functionality to Rust developers.
+They are then integrated into other interfaces.
+If there is a feature in Rust that has yet to be ported into the language of your choice, please open a Github issue.

+Refer to the [Rust README](./anise/README.md) for further details.
+The Rust API documentation is available on <https://docs.rs/anise/latest/anise/>.

+### Python

+Although ANISE is primarily developed in Rust, it offers first-class support for Python, recognizing that many users will interact with ANISE through its Python interface.
+This integration ensures that Python users can leverage most of ANISE's capabilities without compromise.
+If you encounter any limitations or missing features in the Python support, we encourage you to open a GitHub issue to help us improve the interface.

+For Python-specific tutorials and resources, please refer to the [Python README](./anise-py/README.md), which includes Jupyter notebook tutorials tailored for Python users.

+### GUI

+ANISE provides a graphical interface to inspect SPK, BPC, and PCA (Planetary Constant ANISE) files.
+Allows you to check the start/end times of the segments (shown in whichever time scale you want, including UNIX UTC seconds).

+Refer to the [GUI](./anise-gui/README.md) README for details.

 ## Validation

 [![ANISE Validation](https://github.com/nyx-space/anise/actions/workflows/rust.yml/badge.svg)](https://github.com/nyx-space/anise/actions/workflows/rust.yml)